Posada, Sardinia

-Posada (Pheronia, Pasada), also previously known as Feronia or Pausata, is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia.
-The city sits on the coast of the Tyrrhenian Sea.
-As of 31 December 2004, it had a population of 2,394 and an area of 33.52 km2.
+Posada (Pasada), also previously known as Feronia or Pausata, is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy.
+The town sits on the coast of the Tyrrhenian Sea.
+It has 3,079 inhabitants.

-Posada borders the following municipalities: Budoni, Siniscola and Torpè.
+Posada borders the municipalities of Budoni, Siniscola and Torpè.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").